rrooij/org.civicoop.pdfapi/README.md

 - to_email: e-mail address where the pdf file is send to
 - pdf_format_id: (optional) ID of the PDF format, is not especified the default PDF format is used
 - template_email_id: (optional) ID of the message template which will be used to generate the email body.
+- template_email_use_subject: (optional) Use the message subject of the template email.
+0 is false and 1 or highter is true.